 Penalty for Violations

-Any person who hunts or shoots migratory waterfowl in the public waters of this Commonwealth from a boat, float, raft or other buoyant craft or device within 500 yards of any legally licensed erected stationary blind of another without the consent of the licensee shall be guilty of a criminal offense that is punishable as a Class 2 misdemeanor.
+Any person who hunts or shoots migratory waterfowl in the public waters of this Commonwealth within 500 yards of any legally licensed erected stationary blind of another without the written permission of the licensee shall be guilty of a criminal offense that is punishable as a Class 2 misdemeanor.
 This provision shall not apply to any person when in active pursuit of a visible crippled waterfowl which was legally shot by the person.

 Additionally, any person who erects a stationary blind within 500 yards of another licensed blind without permission of the licensee is guilty of a trespass, and the owner of the blind so encroached upon may maintain an action for damages.
 It should be noted that this is a criminal offense.
 It should also be noted that by November 1 a stationary blind must be erected; therefore, a stake with a stationary license affixed thereto cannot be considered to be a stationary blind after November 1.